How To Shutdown Linux

 QnA:

-Q: What’s the difference between shutdown, poweroff, and halt?
+Q: What’s the difference between shutting power off and the halt?

-Q: How to shutdown Linux without sudo?
+Q: How to shutdown Linux using sudo?

 Q: Can I automate Linux shutdowns?